lyreq/iplocate-api/README.md

 # Welcome to iplocate API!
 What we can with iplocate API?
-We can find information about connected user.
-How can you use this library?
+We can get information about connected user.
+How can we use this library?
 Watch this way.

 First, you must call this class.
 Watch this way.